connexcs/docs/docs/carrier.md

     * **Tags** and **TOML:** Not applicable to carriers.
     * **Ext.Accounting ID:** This is used to fill in work in an external accounting field to correlate between Connexcs and the external accountancy system.
     * **Call Recording Retention Days:** How long the customer wants to keep the recorded calls.
-    * **Gateway Failover:** This feature allows you to swtich to another IP if the call(s) doesn't pass through or fails on the first IP.
-It has 4 options:
-        * *None*: The call will not switch to any other IP.
+    * **Gateway Failover:**  enables automatic switching between multiple IP addresses configured within a carrier's authentication settings.
+By default, when a call reaches this carrier, it is attempted on one of the IPs configured in the carrier's authentication settings.
+If the call fails, it does not fail over to a different IP within the same carrier.
+However, enabling Gateway Failover allows the call to fail over to a different IP within the same carrier.
+    Gateway Failover typically offers several options that determine the behavior when a call fails on the first IP:
+        * *None*: No failover occurs.
-        * *Failover 1*: The call will only to switch to 1 of the IP's that you've configured in the Auth.
+        * *Failover 1*: After a call fails on the first IP, the system attempts to route the call through one alternative IP configured in the authentication setting.
-        * *Failover 2*: The call will only to switch to 2 of the IP's that you've configured in the Auth.
-        * *Failover 3*: The call will only to switch to 3 of the IP's that you've configured in the Auth section.
+        * *Failover 2*: After a call fails on the first IP, the system attempts to route the call through up to two alternative IPs.
+        * *Failover 3*: After a call fails on the first IP, the system attempts to route the call through up to three alternative IPs.

 === "Address"